 It is sometimes said that a type is the product of the two types on either side as seen on the circle of the Enneagram symbol.
 Type 9 could then be thought of as a product of types 8 and 1.

 The three antipode pairs are: 1-5, 4-8, and 7-2.
 Types 3, 6, and 9 have no antipodes (though these three types can be compared with each other).

-Refer to Character and Neurosis for more.
+Refer to Naranjo's book Character and Neurosis for more.

 The nine personality types are often grouped into a set of triads (three groups of three types).
 The most common set of triads is the centers of intelligence, but there are other sets of triads as well.

 The triads explore commonalities between the types in each group.
 For example, types 891 are said to be gut or body types, types 234 are heart types, and types 567 are head types.

 Click here for more info on the triads.

 The lines and arrows suggest influences or movement between the types around the circle such as: connecting points, stress/security points, and directions of integration/disintegration.

 Click here for more about the lines and arrows.